Fellow Since 2006

 Check out this video of Rafael Alvarez's work

-This profile was prepared when Rafael Alvarez was elected to the Ashoka Fellowship in 2006.
+This description of Rafael Alvarez's work was prepared when Rafael Alvarez was elected to the Ashoka Fellowship in 2006.

 The New Idea